LIST: COVID-19 case numbers in Berkshire County

-(WWLP) – Berkshire County is ranked the 3rd highest county with the most COVID-19 cases in western Massachusetts according to the Department of Public Health.
+(WWLP) – Berkshire County is ranked the third highest county with the most COVID-19 cases totaling 586 in western Massachusetts according to the Department of Public Health.

-Top 5 cities & towns with the most COVID-19 cases in Berkshire County as of June 10:
+Top 5 cities & towns with the most COVID-19 cases in Berkshire County:

 - Great Barrington – 72